Learn how to paint your cabinet doors successfully using a brush and a small foam roller with our easy step-by-step tutorial and video.

 Your paint should not feel tacky.
 I will warn you that our favorite paint (SW Emerald Urethane Trim Enamel) does seem to take a while to cure.
 It is the biggest con to using this paint that we have found, but it is totally worth it for the finish.

 - Do NOT rush.
 I know this is hard.
 Our drawers and box in our cheap kitchen makeover had been in for a week before the doors went back on.
 It is better to wait than be mad you rushed.
 You increase your chances of scratching your beautiful paint job if you rush.

 - Set up a good area to paint doors and drawers so you do not feel rushed.
-Simple sawhorses and 2 x 4’s always works for us.
+Simple sawhorses and 2 x 4’s always work for us.

 Add plastic bumpers on drawers and doors to stop the cabinet doors from banging against each other.

-You can always spray paint old hardware or buy new!
+You can always spray paint old hardware or buy new ones!
 If you need to spray the screws, stick them in old cardboard to help them stay up.